iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 Even though the working language of GETTSIM is English, all of 1. (column names) and 2.
 (parameters of the taxes and transfers system) should be specified in German.
-Any translation of detailed rules---e.g., ....---is doomed to fail is likely to lead to more confusion than clarity.
+Any translation of detailed rules---e.g., ....---is likely to lead to more confusion than clarity.
 Non-German speakers would need to look things up, anyhow.

 Column names (a.k.a. "variables" in Stata)